 A man in a red shirt can neither hide nor retreat.

 This was not the end of the matter.
 Earlier that night, wee Tommy the painter who had moved from Glasgow had been refused entry to the Barbeque for being drunk, and some other gossip perhaps.
-When his window was broke Gordon the metal working heard footsteps running at pace up the side street across the street.
+When his window was broke, Gordon the metal working heard footsteps running at pace up the side street across the street.
 Poor Tommy the painter lived at the bottom of this side street.
 I estimate that 10 minutes after I kicked that fitbaw, Gordon was at tommy’s front door throttling the painter, presuming he had returned to break the window out of spite.
 When I called the next morning to apologise for breaking the window, and for legging it away, all this was relayed to me.
 Gordon’s wife had seen me running up the street in my kilt from the window upstairs, but she could not catch her husband as he took off to Tommy’s door.
 She decided not to tell him who the real culprit was until the morning.